TheClimateCorporation/document-services/README.md

 How do I use it?
 -----------
 You can use one or both applications.
-Give the (Demo Applications) a try, clone the repo, choose your template rendering engine and your storage back end(s).
+Clone the repo, and follow the instructions in the [Sojourner](https://github.com/TheClimateCorporation/document-services/tree/master/sojourner) and [Simone](https://github.com/TheClimateCorporation/document-services/tree/master/simone) README's to get started.